Earth has been sending out manned probes to other planets now for fifty years. The

 Collins, grabbing Jacks arm, demands, “I want to go!”

-Jack replies, “I need you here to watch the place and stay by the com link.
-I may need you to put together a team in case we need help.”
+Jack replies, “I need you here to watch the place and stay by the comm link.
+I may need you to send out another team in case we need help.”

 Chapter 4: Not What Was Expected